Caroline Goldthorpe

 Caroline Goldthorpe is director of the Museum Studies Certificate Program at Northwestern University’s School of Professional Studies, where she received the 2008-2009 Distinguished Teaching Award.
 Born and trained in England, Caroline began her career as a curator in the Department of Textiles and Dress at the Victoria and Albert Museum before serving as curator of the Willis Local History Museum in Hampshire and keeper of costumes and textiles for the Hampshire County Museum Service.
 Subsequently she was deputy head of the costume department at the Museum of London and a curator at New York’s Metropolitan Museum of Art, where she curated the 1988 exhibition From Queen to Empress: Victorian Dress 1837-1877 and wrote the accompanying book.
 Caroline has served as a curatorial consultant for Ringwood Manor, taught in the MA program in museum studies at the Fashion Institute of Technology, and provided expert testimony for Sotheby’s New York.
 Her writings have appeared in such publications as Museums Journal, Connoisseur, Museum News, and Curator.
 She is a lifetime fellow of the Royal Society of Arts, a member of the American Alliance of Museums, the United Kingdom’s Museums Association and was on the Board of the Art Institute of Chicago’s Textile Society.

 In 2010, Deb founded YouthMuse, which facilitated teens building their own online social change campaigns in partnership with host museums.
 During her 17-year career at the world-renowned Shedd Aquarium, she held progressively responsible roles, serving as executive vice president for 11 years.
 In 2013, she won a distinguished teaching award from Northwestern University’s School of Professional Studies, where she has taught museum management since 2005.
-She is a past board member of the Association of Zoos and Aquariums and the National Veterans Art Museum, serves on the board for the Merit School of Music, and is a member of the American Alliance of Museums.
+She is a past board member of the Association of Zoos and Aquariums, National Veterans Art Museum and Merit School of Music, and is a member of the American Alliance of Museums and the Arts Club of Chicago.
 She is a frequent guest speaker on issues related to museum relevance, museum planning, teen empowerment and activating the public for social good.

 Kerr is pronounced car.